Getting from Cancun to Tulum is super easy, and whatever your budget is, you will have no trouble getting from Cancun Airport to Tulum.

 You can book your private transfer from the airport to Tulum via Welcome Pickups here.

 Drive from Cancun to Tulum

 You can rent a car directly at the airport.
-It is best to book in advance before you arrive, so that you’re not disappointed by not being able to get the car you want, or being bamboozled by insurance policies and added extras.
-However, note that here are some scams that happen with car rentals – booking in advance can stop this happening.
+It is best to book in advance before you arrive so that you’re not disappointed by not being able to get the car you want or being bamboozled by insurance policies and added extras.

-You can check out the prices of car rental in Mexico here.
+You can check out the prices of car rentals in Mexico here.

 Renting a car also means you won’t be able to drink alcohol.
 Unless you’ve got a designated driver, this fact essentially rules out any drinks with dinner or afternoon beers at the beach or partying too hard the night before you embark on a road trip.
 I guess this doesn’t strictly apply to the trip from the airport to Tulum, anyways – unless you downed a few during your flight!

 And then there are police checkpoints.
 These are often situated on the highway between Cancun and Tulum.
 These checkpoints are there to see if everything is in order – they may pull drivers over just to check their papers if they’ve got a license or if they’ve been drinking.
 It’s not too much to worry about, and it is really all part of getting used to driving in Mexico.